Zimbabwe

 In cooperation with the Ministry of Health and Child Care (MoHCW), Riders has been working in Zimbabwe for 27 years since 1993.
 To date, we have enabled various health partners to deliver health care services throughout the country.
 We have been training and mobilising environmental health technicians (EHTs) on motorcycles so that they can reach distant communities with the essential primary health care services.
 Additionally, in 2010, Riders also introduced the Sample Transport (ST) programme in Zimbabwe – a model that is specifically designed to improve the reliability in laboratory samples referral and reduce the delay in monitoring and diagnosing diseases like HIV and tuberculosis.

-Riders also operates the International Academy of Vehicle Management (IAVM), based just outside Harare, which offers training in road safety, vehicle management and maintenance.
+Riders Zimbabwe also operates the International Academy of Vehicle Management (IAVM), based just outside Harare, which offers training in road safety, vehicle management and maintenance.

 Integrated Sample Transport System Conference, Kadoma, Zimbabwe (April 2019).